 If you run a non-profit organization, offering health insurance to your employees is a great way to show your appreciation.
 While no non-profits are obligated to provide benefits for part-time employees, non-profit organizations are encouraged to provide health insurance to permanent, full-time employees who work more than 30 hours per week.
 Organizations that have more than 50 full-time employees need to purchase group health insurance or risk a penalty.
 Group health insurance policies for non-profits are available at low rates to suit your organization’s needs.

 Director & Officer Insurance

-D&O insurance is a type of liability insurance designed to protect directors, officers, and other executive personnel within a non-profit organizations from litigation.
-When a person becomes a board member or executive of a non-profit organization, he or she assumes a level or responsibility for the organizations and its actions.
-This means executive personnel are exposed to claims for not running and managing the non-profit organization successfully.
+D&O insurance is a type of liability insurance designed to protect directors, officers, and other executive personnel within a non-profit organization from litigation.
+When a person becomes a board member or executive of a non-profit organization, he or she assumes a level of responsibility for the organization and its actions.
+This means executive personnel is exposed to claims for not running and managing the non-profit organization successfully.
 While D&O insurance doesn’t give your organization license to act irresponsibly, it can help cover the losses sustained during certain legal proceedings.

 If you run a non-profit organization, look for an insurance firm that specializes in providing group health and D&O insurance policies for non-profits in New York City.
 This will ensure that all of your needs are met and that you receive the perfect insurance policy to cover your non-profit organization.